unbohn/sbg-vswir-l2b-hydrology-snow-physics/docs/ATBD_snow_spectral_and_broadband_albedo.md

 ## 3.1 Historical Perspective

-MEMSCAG has been developed by Painter et al. (2003) and is an extension of the MESMA algorithm (Roberts et al., 1998).
+IS-SnARF has been developed by Painter et al. (2013).

 ## 3.2 Additional Information